 What is this terrible contradiction?
 What is this stark contrast between Islam and Muslims?
 These questions may be asked by people once they learn about the Islamic teachings, which urge Muslims to observe good manners, and establish a civilisation to benefit humanity and spread peace in the world, only to see bad examples of Muslims who are removed from such teachings.
-Are such Muslims truly following the religion correctly?
+Could these so-called Muslims be followers of the true religion?